How to Choose a Web Design Firm

 4. What are your prices?

-The most important step in pricing is to make sure the potential design company outlines all of the work’s prices and puts it all in writing.
-Never enter into a deal unless all of the costs are well-understood upfront.
+The most important step in pricing is ensuring the potential design company outlines the work’s prices and puts it all in writing.
+Never enter into a deal unless all costs are well understood upfront.
 Ask them a bit about how they manage payments.
-If they respond in a very business-like and professional manner, this is a good sign.
+This is a good sign if they respond in a very business-like and professional manner.
 If they throw out answers like – “Don’t worry, we’ll manage” or “Whatever you are comfortable with,” don’t be fooled.
 This is trouble waiting to happen.
 Get the price in writing before you begin the project.

 5. Do you have experience with search engine optimization?

-Most small business owners do not have it in their budget to hire a separate marketing firm to work on search engine optimization (SEO), so it imperative that your web designer has experience in SEO.
-A good designer will know that design and SEO go hand-in-hand.
-Designing a website for search engines with “clean” code that utilizes cascading style sheets is essential to getting your content indexed in the leading search engines, such as Google and Bing.
+Most small business owners do not have the budget to hire a separate marketing firm to work on search engine optimization (SEO), so it is imperative that your web designer has experience in SEO.
+A good designer will know that design and SEO go hand in hand.
+Designing a website for search engines with “clean” code that utilizes cascading style sheets is essential to indexing your content in leading search engines like Google and Bing.

 Many marketing firms do know the first thing about social media marketing.
-These firms are stuck in the past and are not as effective as they pretend to be.
-Be sure that you work with a designer that knows how to set up a Facebook fan page for your business and design a customized Twitter profile.
+These firms are stuck in the past and are less effective than they pretend to be.
+Be sure you work with a designer who knows how to set up a Facebook fan page for your business and design a customized Twitter profile.
 This is important because you will want your social media properties to mesh with your website’s design.
-The website and social media pages should complement one-another.
+The website and social media pages should complement one another.

 7. What is your process for designing or building a website?

-Make sure you ask your potential web design company about the process that they use?
+Ensure you ask your potential web design company about the process they use.
 Do they design a website, or do they build a website?
 An experienced Internet professional should understand the difference between these two concepts.
 If they don’t, they’re probably not as experienced as they claim to be.
-Building a website is a highly technical process while designing a website is a highly creative process.
-Many advertising firms specialize in website design which does not necessarily require any web development skills whatsoever.
-At the same time, many firms design websites yet out-source the creative portion of the project.
-Find out from the beginning what the process is for the firm that you are considering.
+Building a website is a highly technical process, while designing a website is a highly creative process.
+Many advertising firms specialize in website design, which does not necessarily require web development skills.
+At the same time, many firms design websites yet outsource the creative portion of the project.
+From the beginning, find out the process for the firm you are considering.

 8. How long will it take?